CenterForOpenScience/jamdb/docs/source/api.md

 Example payloads and responses may be seen [here](/features/document/update.feature), [here](/features/namespace/update.feature), or [here](/features/collection/update.feature).

 #### Deviations
-JSONPatch operations other than updating a single document are not currently supported.
+JSONPatch is not currently supported with bulk operations.

 ### Bulk

 JamDB implements JSONAPI's bulk extension as described [here](http://jsonapi.org/extensions/bulk/).

-Example payloads and responses may be seen [here](/features/document/create.feature).
+Example payloads and responses may be seen [here](https://github.com/CenterForOpenScience/jamdb/blob/master/features/document/create.feature#L167).

 #### Deviations
 Bulk deletes are not currently supported.

-Bulk operations are not transactional.
+**Bulk operations are not transactional.**
 If a document creation fails for any reason it will not impede the creation of other documents.
-The failure will be returned in the `errors` key of the response json corrosponding to its index in the POSTed `data` field.
+The failure will be returned in the `errors` key of the response JSON corresponding to it's index in the POSTed `data` field.
-The behavior is demonstrated [here](/features/document/create.feature).
+The behavior is demonstrated [here](https://github.com/CenterForOpenScience/jamdb/blob/master/features/document/create.feature#L244).